-In each composition, Gonzales carefully constructs a mini coming-of-age narrative that lays bare the awkward yet magical nature of adolescence.
+In each composition, Marcelina carefully constructs a mini coming-of-age narrative that lays bare the awkward yet magical nature of adolescence.
 The high-gloss resin creates a stylized surface that mirrors both the murkiness and rosy nostalgia of a childhood memory.
-Gonzales sees these adolescent images as both universal and personal, allowing the work to bridge the gap between individual identity and the broader need to belong.
+Marcelina sees these adolescent images as both universal and personal, allowing the work to bridge the gap between individual identity and the broader need to belong.

 In Today’s Q+Art Interview…